Gushroom/Gushroom.github.io/content/post/deep-learning/index.md

 ---
-title: A Little Bit on MLP and DNN in General
+title: A Little Bit on Deep Learning in General
-description: Basic understandings of DL primitives
+description: Basics of DL(Activation, Loss, Optimizers)
 date: 2025-02-25
 math: true
 tags: